22 things to know about Hadrian’s Wall and the Hadrian’s Wall Path

 9 The Wall you see and walk beside in the 21st century is estimated to be only 10% of the original.
 Over the centuries, stone has been removed, buried or destroyed.
 The chances are you will still be very impressed by the “remains”.

 10 Many people assume that Hadrian’s Wall was once the border between England and Scotland but this is not so.
 The two kingdoms didn’t exist when Hadrian’s Wall was built.

 11 Hadrian’s Wall is just a part of what was once a much larger Roman frontier.
 In the 2nd century AD, the frontier of the Roman Empire stretched for more than 5,000km across Europe, the Middle East and the north of Africa.

-12 Most of Hadrian’s Wall is held in private ownership by hundreds of different families and farms, although several sections are owned by organisations such as English Heritage and the National Trust.
+12 Most of Hadrian’s Wall is in private ownership shared by hundreds of different families and farms, although several sections are owned by organisations such as English Heritage and the National Trust.

 13 Sir Walter Scott and George R R Martin were both inspired to write about Hadrian’s Wall.
 Scott wrote the poem, To a Lady – with flowers from a Roman Wall in 1813, while Martin, of Game of Thrones fame wrote about The Wall, which keeps wildlings out of the Seven Kingdoms after a visit to Hadrian’s Wall in 1981.

 14 Most people who walk the Hadrian’s Wall Path do so from east to west, although it is perfectly possible to journey in the opposite direction.
 Why not plan to enjoy a Hadrian’s Wall walking holiday?

 15 It’s recommended that people allow six to 10 days to walk the Hadrian’s Wall Path.
 The longer you allow the more sights and attractions you can visit.

 16 Segedunum is where walkers receive their Hadrian’s Wall badge and certificate.